EdgarasSp/Mariana_Bakehouse/README.md

 ## **6.2.
 Cloning on GitHub**

-You will need to have a [GitHub ](https://github.com) account and it is adviced to install the [GitPod Chrome Extension](https://www.gitpod.io/docs/browser-extension/).
+You will need to have a [GitHub ](https://github.com) account and it is advised to install the [GitPod Chrome Extension](https://www.gitpod.io/docs/browser-extension/).
 To clone the project into your own repository follow the below steps :

 1. Log in to your [GitPod account](https://gitpod.io/) .
 2. Open the [Project Repository](https://github.com/EdgarasSp/Mariana_Bakehouse) in a new tab.